jimmyangel/WordClockLED/README.md

-## A bilingual word clock using a LED Matrix
+## A bilingual word clock using an LED Matrix

 ### Parts list: